This disorder is usually caused a defective gene but can occur after certain illnesses.

-In cutis laxa, the elastic fibers (fibers that enable tissue to stretch and then spring back into place) contained in the connective tissue (the tough, often fibrous tissue that binds the body's structures together and provides support and elasticity) become loose.
+In cutis laxa, the elastic fibers become loose.
 Sometimes only the skin is affected, but connective tissues throughout the body can be affected.

 Symptoms of Cutis Laxa

-The symptoms of cutis laxa can be mild, affecting only a person’s appearance, or severe, affecting internal organs.
+The symptoms of cutis laxa can be mild, affecting mainly the skin, or severe, affecting internal organs.
 The skin may be very loose at birth or it may become loose later.
 The loose skin is often most noticeable on the face, resulting in a prematurely aged appearance and a hooked nose.
-The lungs, heart, intestines, or arteries may be affected with a variety of severe impairments.

 Although symptoms often become noticeable shortly after birth, they may begin suddenly in children and adolescents.
 In some people, symptoms develop gradually during adulthood.